-- employees with university or similar education, provided that they transfer within the framework of a personnel exchange programme in such business or group; and - employees whose qualifications are comparable to those of a German skilled worker and who have specific, especially company-specific, know-how, provided that: - · these employees usually work abroad; - they are employed in the domestic part of such business or group; - their employment in Germany is absolutely necessary for the preparation of foreign projects; and - they will work abroad in connection with the implementation of such projects.
+- employees with university or similar education, provided that they transfer within the framework of a personnel exchange programme in such business or group; and - employees whose qualifications are comparable to those of a German skilled worker and who have specific, especially company-specific, know-how, provided that: - these employees usually work abroad; - they are employed in the domestic part of such business or group; - their employment in Germany is absolutely necessary for the preparation of foreign projects; and - they will work abroad in connection with the implementation of such projects.

 Employees from other EU or EEA countries or Switzerland do not require visas for employment in Germany.
-However, employees from Croatia still require a work permit.

-Are spouses of authorised workers entitled to work?
+15 Are spouses of authorised workers entitled to work?